Monday, 25 May 2009

 Friday, 20 March 2009

-The yellow turbaned Sarpanch in the Maharashtra village has a masters degree and practices participatory democracy and development, bringing prosperty to the village and to them the national elections are not so important, the Gram Sabha is much more so.
+(1) The yellow-turbaned Sarpanch in the Maharashtra village has a master's degree and practices participatory democracy and development, bringing prosperity to the village and to them the national elections are not so important, the Gram Sabha is much more so.

-Durbar, the NGO set up by a group of prostitutes from Sonagachi in Kolkatta is the only organisation providing support to the tribals in an area that saw starvation deaths.
+(2) Durbar, the NGO set up by a group of sex-workers from Sonagachi in Kolkatta is the only organisation providing support to the tribals in an area that saw starvation deaths.
 To those tribals, the politicians mean nothing, they only see hope in Durbar.

-In UP the internet surfing farmer is a millionaire and is providing new agricutlure knowledge to many other farmers.
-To them the new eight lane highway that is coming up next to their village is their road to prosperity and rather than look at the Ram mandir issue in Ayodhya, they would rather look westwards to Punjab, Haryana and Maharasthra for better agriculture.
+(3) In UP the internet surfing farmer is a millionaire and is providing new agriculture knowledge to many other farmers.
+To them the new eight lane highway that is coming up next to their village is their road to prosperity and rather than worry about the Ram-Janam-bhoomi temple issue in Ayodhya, they would rather look westwards to Punjab, Haryana and Maharashtra for learning better agriculture practices.

 HT has 30 correspondents travelling all over India and collecting stories from places that usually are forgotten in newspapers and TV news.
-It gives me an opportunity to go beyond the usual media representations of India, to a more varied mosaic of the country.
+It gives me an opportunity to go beyond the usual media representations of India, to get a more varied mosaic of the country.
 Great stuff and interesting as well.
+Well done Hindustan Times.

 Tuesday, 6 January 2009